ericseppanen/freezebox/README.md

 Attempting to `lazy_init` more than once, or deref while uninitialized will cause a panic.

+FreezeBox is compatible with `no_std` projects (no feature flags needed).
+It may be used in any environment with a memory allocator.

 ### Example:
 This example creates a shared data structure, then circles back to initialize one member.